MV Dali: Francis Scott Key Bridge collapse

 Dali's size, though considered large, is less than that of the largest container ship.

 On 26 March 2024, Dali departed the Port of Baltimore in the United States, carrying a total load of nearly 4,700 containers and bound for Colombo, Sri Lanka, while under charter to Maersk, with a crew of 22 and two pilots.
-Shortly after leaving the port, the ship lost power, but was able to broadcast a mayday call.
+Shortly after leaving the port, the ship lost power twice, but was able to broadcast a mayday call in between.
 Soon afterwards, she collided with a support pillar of the Francis Scott Key Bridge, causing a major part of the bridge to collapse, with one span falling onto the ship's forecastle.
-None of the 24 on board were seriously injured.
+None of the 24 on board was seriously injured.
 All moving traffic had left the bridge, but six construction workers died.
-The National Transportation Safety Board is conducting the investigation and interviewing the crew.
+The National Transportation Safety Board conducted the investigation and interviewed the crew.
+It released its findings on 18 November 2025, tracing the ship's two power outages to an improperly labeled signal wire 1 for terminal block 381 in the electrical control room, which came loose; since the defect could have been found by off-the-shelf thermography technology right after installation, the NTSB found Hyundai's subcontractor WAGO Company at fault.

-Grace Ocean Private and Synergy Marine Group filed a joint petition on 1 April in the Maryland U.S. District Court to limit their liability to about $43.6 million under the Limitation of Liability Act of 1851.
+Grace Ocean Private and Synergy Marine Group filed a joint petition on 1 April 2024 in the Maryland U.S. District Court to limit their liability to about $43.6 million under the Limitation of Liability Act of 1851.
 Chief judge James K. Bredar is overseeing the proceedings.
 On 17 April, Grace Ocean Private filed a general average declaration to require cargo owners to cover part of the salvage costs.